scmschmidt/trento_checks_for_supportconfig/README.md

   - manages the required supportconfig containers
   - executes the checks.

 #TODO: THE TOOL NEEDS TO BE PACKAGED, SO IT CAN BE INSTALLED EASILY.
+CONTAINER?????

 ### Manage Wanda